What Are Website Conversions?

 Only require the bare minimum when it comes to filling in fields.
 If you only need a first name, don’t ask for first name, last name, blood type, astrological sign, and Harry Potter house

 - Don’t enforce your visitors to register in order to buy a product.
 Provide a guest checkout option so the user has the choice to sign up or not.
 You don’t want to lose that precious customer at checkout stage!?!
+Depending on the product, if they get a fast and smooth experience, they may well return for a second purchase and then create an account.

 - Smooth out general website issues.
 If the page is slow to load because images haven’t been optimised or there is some out-of-date plugin holding everything up – fix it!
 Nothing is more irritating for your precious visitor than having to watch a blank screen and wonder what the hell is going on.
+For WordPress hosting and especially WooCommerce, Kinsta is a particularly good choice with plans from just $30 per month – it is blazingly fast.

 - Finally – measure everything.
 Ensure that Google Analytics is integrated with your website and/or Adwords account.
 Make sure you set up constructive goals, such as: